 China's response has exhibited a mixed pattern of pressure and persuasion.
 Initially, Beijing cautioned Seoul by reminding South Korea of its reliance on the Chinese economy.
 In July 2022, the state-affiliated Global Times published an editorial that warned, "decoupling South Korea's economy from the vast market of China is equivalent to committing commercial suicide."
 A month later, the Chinese Ministry of Foreign Affairs also pointed out that approximately 60% of South Korea's semiconductor exports went to China in 2021.
 However, Chinese authorities later moderated their stance: in August 2022, the Global Times published another editorial that stated "the international community expects South Korea to play a balancing role in correcting the mistake" if it were to join the US-led Chip 4 partnership.
-During a meeting with his South Korea to "make sound judgments."
+During a meeting with his South Korean counterpart in August 2022, Chinese Foreign Minister Wang Yi similarly called on South Korea to "make sound judgments."
 South Korean analysts interpret that Beijing was trying to persuade Seoul to resist US pressure to isolate China by joining Chip 4 and conveying Chinese concerns internally.
+South Korean internally.